Which Rick Steves Guidebook Do I Need?

 What's the difference between your Pocket guides and your full-size city guidebooks?

-Our Pocket guides (to Athens, Barcelona, Florence, London, Paris, Rome, and Venice) work best for people taking a short trip, or perhaps a return trip, to the city in question.
+Our Pocket guides (to Amsterdam, Athens, Barcelona, Florence, London, Paris, Rome, and Venice) work best for people taking a short trip, or perhaps a return trip, to the city in question.
 The upside to these guides: They're smaller and full-color, but still offer our best sightseeing advice and a handful of self-guided city walks and museum tours.
 But for travelers who want to delve deep into one of these cities (whether it's because they're staying longer, are visiting for the first time, and/or appreciate more thorough information), the full-size guidebooks are a better option, as they offer more substantial advice on every front: more information on practicalities, sightseeing, hotels, restaurants, nightlife, shopping, kids' activities, and the city's history and culture.

 Should I get both a Snapshot guide as well as a bigger book that covers the same area?